ttportela/send-files/README.md

 # send-files
-File Sender - Generate PDF from files and send to email
+File Sender - Generate HTML file from uploaded files and send to an email.